stuartMoorhouse/pipes-wiki/Block-library-overview.md

-This section introduces the blocks available in the Pipes library.
+This section introduces the blocks available in the Pipes default library.

-*Blocks with * in the name are not available yet.*

 You miss a block ??
 Don't hesitate to suggest new blocks by creating a new issues.

+*Blocks with * in the name are not available yet.*

 ***